agentzh/makefile-dom-pm/README.md

             MDOM::Token::Bare         'echo ...'
             MDOM::Token::Whitespace   '\n'

     Compared to the previous example there are several new node types.

     The variable interpolation `$(baz)` on the first line of the makefile corresponds to a [MDOM::Token::Interpolation](https://metacpan.org/pod/MDOM::Token::Interpolation) node in its MDOM tree.
 Similarly, the comment `# hello` corresponds to a [MDOM::Token::Comment](https://metacpan.org/pod/MDOM::Token::Comment) node.

-    On the second line the rule command indented by a tab character is represented by a [MDOM::Command](https://metacpan.org/pod/MDOM::Command) object.
+    On the second line of the make file the rule command indented by a tab character is represented by a [MDOM::Command](https://metacpan.org/pod/MDOM::Command) object.
 Its first child node (or its first element) is also an [MDOM::Token::Seperator](https://metacpan.org/pod/MDOM::Token::Seperator) instance corresponding to that tab.
 The command modifier `@` follows the `Separator` immediately, which is of type [MDOM::Token::Modifier](https://metacpan.org/pod/MDOM::Token::Modifier).

 - Case 3